-Having carefully examined your request in the light of Regulation 1049/2001, I have come to the conclusion that the documents you have requested access to fall under the exceptions of Article 4 of Regulation 1049/2001.
-Access to such documents, therefore, has to be refused.
+Having carefully examined your request in the light of Regulation 1049/2001, I have come to the conclusion that the documents you have requested access to under number 2 and 3 fall under the exceptions of Article 4 of Regulation 1049/2001.
+Access to these documents, therefore, has to be refused.
 Please find below the detailed assessment as regards the application of the exceptions of Article 4 of Regulation 1049/2001.